mohanarunachalam/thibaultlaurens.github.io/_posts/2013-01-12-generics-with-csharp.md

 ---
 layout: post
 title: "Generics with C#"
-description: "Prensentation and how it works under the hood"
+description: "Presentation and how it works under the hood"
 category: .NET
 tags: []
 ---
 {% include JB/setup %}

-The most important new features of C# 2.0 (which was released in 2005) is **generics**.
+The most important new feature of C# 2.0 (which was released in 2005) is **generics**.
 Understanding how they are implemented is essential to understand advances and key features they will bring later to
 C# and the .NET framework (like **LINQ** for example).

 * * *

 *What are generics?*
     Also called parametric polymorphism, generics consists in declaring a type with a type parameter that will be instantiated when it will be needed.
 It adds a great flexibility to the language.
     In C#, you can declare generics with the help of **< T >** where T is the parameterized type.
-You can define classes, interfaces, methods, properties and delegates.
+Classes, interfaces, methods, properties and delegates can be defined.
 The exemple below declares a generic simplified version of the List< T > class (available in the .NET framework)

 <script src="https://gist.github.com/4461585.js?file=list.cs"> </script>

-Then we can use this List< T > by adding objects to the list and using methods of the list.
+Then, this List< T > can be used by adding objects to the list and using methods of the list.

 <script src="https://gist.github.com/4461585.js?file=program.cs"> </script>

 An important thing to keep in mind is that parameterized objects has to have **the same type**.
-If we create another class, we cannot add an object of this second class to the *CarList*.
+If another class is created, an object of this second class cannot be added to the *CarList*.
-You can also declare a generic with multiple parameterized types, in this example we could declare a **List< T, U >**.
+Generic with multiple parameterized types can also be declared, in this example a **List< T, U >** could be declared.

 * * *

 **Constraints** can be added to generics through the **“where”** keyword.
 It consists in declaring restriction about the parameterized type.
 For instance, the parameterized type has to be a reference type or it has to derive from a specific class.
-These constraints avoid compile-time error.
+These constraints avoid compile-time errors.
 For more information on constraints on type parameters check the C# programming guide on the
 <a href="http://msdn.microsoft.com/en-us/library/d5x73970.aspx" title="msdn.microsoft.com/en-us/library/d5x73970.aspx" target="_blank">msdn website</a>.